stuycs-gh-classrooms/nxtm-p00-pd10-gulf-of-canada/README.md

 ### Custom Force
 - What information that is already present in the `Orb` or `OrbNode` classes does this force use?
-  - YOUR ANSWER HERE
+  - Momentum: Mass and Acceleration

 - Does this force require any new constants, if so what are they and what values will you try initially?
-  - YOUR ANSWER HERE
+  - Momentum: No constants

 - Does this force require any new information to be added to the `Orb` class?
 If so, what is it and what data type will you use?
-  - YOUR ANSWER HERE
+  - Momentum: No new information is added

 - Does this force interact with other `Orbs`, or is it applied based on the environment?
-  - YOUR ANSWER HERE
+  - Momentum: It interacts when colliding with other orbs

 - In order to calculate this force, do you need to perform extra intermediary calculations?
 If so, what?
-  - YOUR ANSWER HERE
+  - Momentum: No intermediary calculations

 ---